-Holly Carter, Jill McLelland, and Derrick Vickers
+Holly Carter, Jill McLelland, Derrick Vickers, and Anna Godwin (Moderator)

 A Communication Campaign can help shape attitudes, values and behaviors in order to reach a desired outcome.
 The Lock Your Meds Communication Media Campaign is successfully achieving the outcome of decreased access to prescription medications in North Carolina.
 Campaigns like this can provide leverage needed to create and change policy at a local level as well as State and Federal levels.
 In this presentation, hear from some North Carolina prevention providers about some of the innovative ways their coalitions have supported creating and changing policy in their communities to improve safe storage and disposal of prescription medications, resulting in decreased access.
 Take away strategies that your community can use to reach desired outcomes with a campaign like this.

 Lauren Brinkley-Rubenstein, Jason Jackson, Evelyn McGill, and Margaret Bordeaux (Moderator)

 The session will highlight an array of evidence-based, substance use programming within local jails.
 This session will review Durham County Detention Center’s trailblazing MAT program, the Pitt County Detention Center’s gender-specific W.E.A.R. program, and the Mecklenburg County Detention Center’s Community Support Services Substance Use Treatment Program with focus on onsite continuum of care, in which various practices are incorporated to increase experiential learning and wellness.